sympa-community/gpldoc/man/sympa.conf.5.md

 ## Data sources setup

 Including subscribers, owners and moderators from data sources.
-Appropriate database driver (DBD) modules are required: DBD-CSV, DBD-mysql, DBD-ODBC, DBD-Oracle, DBD-Pg, DBD-SQLite, DBD-Sybase and/or Net-LDAP.
+Appropriate database driver (DBD) modules are required: DBD-CSV, DBD-mysql, DBD-ODBC, DBD-Oracle, DBD-Pg, DBD-SQLite and/or Net-LDAP.
 And also, if secure connection (LDAPS) to LDAP server is required: IO-Socket-SSL.

 #### `default_sql_fetch_timeout`